ultral/ultral.github.io/it/aac-en.md

 Before we start, I would like to clarify **what is the infrastructure?**.
 First of all, we should realize how it appears.
 From my point of view, those processes are pretty similar to each other.
 So, let's take a look onto the infrastructure for out of the box software for the immense enterprise.

 1. **Coincidence** *There was an application.
 The application did not appear from anywhere.
 It was developed by particular people.
 Those people had to deploy or run the application somewhere.
 In our case, somebody sent an email about 10-15 years ago.
 It was requested to mount servers into racks.
 It was the beginning of fragile agreements.* In your case, it might request via telegram, WhatsApp or by phone call.
 The key thing is that somebody makes mispredicted request to do something.
-2. **Agreements** *Time was ticking, thick stream of requests via Jira, emails became waterflow of chaotic requests to create clients like environments.* But sometimes you can hear something like: if you want to install server faster please write on Monday because we visit server room on Tuesday only.
+2. **Agreements** *Time was ticking, thick stream of requests via Jira, emails became waterflow of chaotic requests to create clients like environments.* But sometimes you can hear something like: if you want to install server faster, please write on Monday because we visit server room on Tuesday only.
 In other words, people try to optimize the process somehow. **Agreements** are appearing.
 3. **Workflow** As a result, you have a formalized process.
 If you want to have a new environment: please create a task in Jira, fill the form and wait 7 days, the next available infrastructure engineer will create your environment.

 ### Infrastructure tends to chaos

 ![Infrastructure -> Chaos](assets/aac_17_infra_chaos_en.png?raw=true "Infrastructure -> Chaos")

-As we know from our experience, on the one hand, if you want to mount servers to racks it is not a rapid process.
+As we know from our experience, on the one hand, if you want to mount servers to racks, you should know that it is not a rapid process.
 But on the other hand, the development process must run at full speed.

 _The world was changing.
 Our application was containerized.
 Developers were able to create CoreOS based VMs dynamically.
 There were docker-compose files for each VM for emulating customers like environments.
 It was kind of k8s with minimal sets of features.
 It was before k8s was released.
 The first answered question was faced.
 There was a bunch of orphaned YML files in a git repository.
 There was no responsible person for them.
 Technical debt was increasing because of fast solutions & kludges.
 Team members were also changing.
 The **apocalypse** came: nobody knew how infrastructure work, nobody saw the whole picture._